 A sample baking schedule helps me when baking with sourdough.
 Sourdough takes much longer to rise than traditional bread.
 This schedule helps me plan my bake.

-Day 1 | |
+Day 1

-Day 2 | |
+Day 2

-8:15 AM | Begin Bulk Fermentation |
+8:15 AMBegin Bulk Fermentation

-12:15 PM | End Bulk Fermentation Option 1: Shape Rolls Option 2: Refrigerate the dough for 12-24 hours and shape rolls the next morning |
+Option 2: Refrigerate the dough for 12-24 hours and shape rolls the next morning

-12: 15PM- 12:30PM | Shape Red Velvet Rolls |
+12: 15PM- 12:30PMShape Red Velvet Rolls

-12:30PM – 3:30PM | Rise in a warm (78 degree F) place for 2-3 hours until puffed up and touching.
-Do not bake unless dough has puffed up and risen. |
+12:30PM – 3:30PMRise in a warm (80℉) place for 3-4 hours until puffed up and touching.
+Do not bake unless dough has puffed up and risen.

-3:30PM – 4:15PM | Bake and frost.
-Serve warm. |
+3:30PM – 4:15PMBake and frost.
+Serve warm.

 Making a Stiff Sweet Levain

 One of the reasons I advocate for making a levain instead of using straight sourdough starter is in cases like these red velvet sourdough cinnamon rolls.
 Maintaining a sourdough starter at 100% hydration makes it easy for me to create a stiff sweet levain when I need it for an enriched dough.
-I use a stiff sweet levain for enriched breads like this cinnamon sugar babka.
+I use a stiff sweet levain for enriched breads like my favorite sourdough cinnamon rolls and this cinnamon sugar babka.
 A stiff levain is a levain that mixes up to a firm consistency and is anywhere from 50%-65% hydration.
 It adds elasticity to dough and helps temper the acid in the sourdough which gives all the benefit of sourdough fermentation but not the tang.
 The sugar in the levain helps counteract the acidity and creates a more mild flavor.
 My picky kids are especially grateful for this!
 To make a stiff sweet levain:

-- Use 100% hydration sourdough starter at its peak
+• Use 100% hydration sourdough starter at its peak

-- Add 20 grams of ripe sourdough starter to 100 grams of all purpose flour, 50 grams of water and 20 grams of sugar.
+• Add 20 grams of ripe sourdough starter to 100 grams of all purpose flour, 50 grams of water and 20 grams of sugar.
 Mix together.

-- A stiff starter will be a little more difficult to mix together because it forms a dough ball instead of a batter.
+• A stiff starter will be a little more difficult to mix together because it forms a dough ball instead of a batter.
 Knead the ball of dough a few times until smooth.

-- Stiff Sweet Levain is ready to use when it has doubled in size and has a rounded top.
+• Stiff Sweet Levain is ready to use when it has doubled in size and has a rounded top.
 Using it right when it reaches its peak will help decrease the acidity in the dough.

 Mixing the Dough